yammer/model_attribute/README.md

  - Stores attributes in instance variables.
  - Type casting and checking.
- - Simple dirty tracking.
+ - Dirty tracking.
  - List attribute names and values.
  - Handles integers, booleans, strings and times - a set of types that are very easy to persist to and parse from JSON.

 Why not [Virtus][virtus-gem]?

- - ModelAttributes includes dirty tracking, which Virtus doesn't support.
- - Simple and fast
+The main reason is that I completely failed to get dirty tracking working with Virtus.
+This library is also much smaller and lighter.

 Possible future features, possibly out of scope: